arjanssuri/arjanssuri/README.md

 - 👋 Hi, I’m @arjanssuri
 - 👀 I’m a student in high school
-- I'm currently learning how to code Python3
+- I'm currently learning how to code machine learning